 Now just to start this by saying it isn’t a thinly veiled way of slagging off my husband.
 We are getting on relatively well at the moment and having spoken to some other women I am feeling (comparitevly) lucky.
-He was never abusive and as far as I’m aware he didn’t have an affair (setting the bar SO HIGH right now).
-Obviously I won’t tell him this as I do quite enjoy guilt tripping him (which I’m not telling my counsellor or I will definitely get a lecture from Rita).
+He was never abusive, didn’t have an affair, no major offences to report (setting the bar SO HIGH right now).

 But bloody hell I feel quite depressed at the state of the world.
 Two women I spoke to today had partners who were abusive when they had babies.
 Many had affairs during pregnancy / babyhood.
 Most of these were long term relationships and planned pregnancies.
 What is wrong with these people who think they want a family and then once they get it decide to become manipulative psychopaths.

 And what gets me REALLY wound up is how easily they move on and find new women and get on with their lives as if nothing ever happened.
 The single mothers are left struggling with the family and don’t just get to have fun and go on dates whenever they fancy because they have responsibilities (and probably no money either).

 And another RANTY topic for me to get started on.
 Money.
 So many of the men don’t pay!
 They piss off abroad or just say they have no income to pay maintenance.
 Even when they do have to pay maintenance it is 12% of salary, full time childcare is £800-£1600 depending on what is available.
 I can’t imagine many fathers are paying even half the cost of the childcare let alone any of the other many costs of raising children like feeding and clothing before they’ve even started asking for trips/toys/whatever it is that children ask for.